kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 Requires at least: 5.8
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 5.3.5
+Stable tag: 5.4.0
 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-Gutenberg blocks library to create WordPress sites in the Gutenberg Block Editor with 60+ essential blocks, patterns, templates for WooCommerce & more
+Gutenberg blocks library to create WordPress sites in the Gutenberg Block Editor – now with Write With AI – plus 60+ essential blocks, patterns, templates for WooCommerce, post grids & more!

 == Description ==
 Bring your creative visions to life with **[Essential Blocks for Gutenberg](https://essential-blocks.com/)**, the ultimate Gutenberg blocks library for WordPress default editor!
-Enhance your Gutenberg experience with 60+ unique blocks (more coming soon).
+Enhance your Gutenberg experience with 60+ unique blocks (more coming soon) and the brand‑new Write With AI feature.
 Add power to the block editor using our easy-to-use blocks, which are designed to make your next WordPress page or post design easier and prettier than ever before.
+Plus, AI helps you generate rich, high‑quality content instantly with just a few keywords.

 https://youtu.be/PnZx4ZOMyzI

 ##DESIGN OUTSTANDING WEB PAGES WITH ADVANCED & ESSENTIAL GUTENBERG BLOCKS LIBRARY!

 [See It In Action: Check out all the interactive block demos in one place.](https://essential-blocks.com/demo/)

+##🤖 WRITE WITH AI - POST/PAGE CONTENT INSTANTLY

+Generate engaging content for pages and posts in seconds with the Write With AI feature of Essential Blocks.
+Simply enter a few keywords and submit your prompt.
+Our built‑in AI engine will create rich, high-quality content instantly.

 ##✨ BLOCK PLUGIN WITH FULL CUSTOMIZATION